natebrunelle/cs2102/markdown/group3.md

 # Introduce Your Team!
 First, put your name (and only you name, not your teammates' names) on the front of your worksheet.

 Next, for **problem 1**, give the names of all members of your group.
-Put a star next to a group member's name if that person is struggling with course enrollment for Spring 2023.
+Put a star next to a group member's name if that person is struggling with course enrollment for Fall 2023.

 # Induction and Well-Ordering